What are the international hubs of American Airlines?

 American Airlines is a global carrier that is based in the United States and offers a vast network of routes across the United States and the world.
 America has several global connecting points and focus cities that act as major points of access to other regions, including Europe, Asia, and Latin America.

 Dallas-Fort Worth International Airport Dallas-Fort Worth, or DFW, is one of the chief international gateways served by the United States.
 The airport effectively connects the central part of the United States with the European, Asian, and Latin American states.
-American uses DFW to integrate its vast domestic system with crucial international corporate locations.
+America uses DFW to integrate its vast domestic system with crucial international corporate locations.
 Flying to Europe: direct flights are available to London, Frankfurt, Madrid, Paris, Dublin, Munich, and Rome from DFW.
 Some of the major Asian cities involved with Dallas-Fort Worth are Beijing, Shanghai, Hong Kong, Seoul, and Tokyo.
-Air travels to and from Latin America are possible through various flights from the DFW airport to Sao Paulo and Rio de Janeiro in Brazil, Mexico City, Bogota, Lima and Santiago, among others.
+Air travel to and from Latin America is possible through various flights from the DFW airport to Sao Paulo and Rio de Janeiro in Brazil, Mexico City, Bogota, Lima, and Santiago, among others.
 The current and potential traffic volumes and strategic position of DFW have made the airport well-placed to serve as a connection point for American Airlines.

-Philadelphia International Airport Philadelphia is one of the airline’s principal transatlantic gateways, with most of its connection aimed at Europe.
+Philadelphia International Airport Philadelphia is one of the airline’s principal transatlantic gateways, with most of its connections aimed at Europe.
 The ease of connectivity to get passengers from one city in the northeast to another smaller city in the northeast to other parts of Europe is well facilitated through connecting flights.
 American Airlines serves destinations in the United States as well as international cities including Frankfurt, London, Manchester, Dublin, Madrid, Paris, Barcelona, Rome, Venice, Amsterdam, Brussels, and Zurich from Philadelphia.
 For example, passengers from New England, upstate New York, Pennsylvania, and Mid-Atlantic regions do not have to connect in New York to get to Europe; Philadelphia serves as a convenient one-stop connection point.
-Outside Europe, FlyTo still offers some services to Latin America and Caribbean region.
-Fly to However, its core competence has not changed — connecting the East Coast U. S. cities to the best business and leisure destinations in Europe.
+Outside Europe, FlyTo still offers some services to Latin America and the Caribbean region.
+Fly However, its core competence has not changed — connecting the East Coast U. S. cities to the best business and leisure destinations in Europe.

 West Coast—Los Angeles Los Angeles is on the West Coast of America and it is the major transpacific gateway that connects America to the Asian continent and the Oceania sub-continent.
-Located in the US West Coast, the airline has good connectivity to from domestic cities to major international destinations in Southeast Asia, North Asia and Australia/New Zealand.
+Located on the US West Coast, the airline has good connectivity to from domestic cities to major international destinations in Southeast Asia, North Asia, and Australia/New Zealand.
 American’s domestic routes out of LAX include Sydney, Auckland, Tokyo Haneda, Narita, Shanghai, Beijing, Hong Kong, and Seoul Incheon.
 There is also scheduled service from Los Angeles to Beijing Daxing during the specific season.
-It is important to note that American use the city of Los Angeles to connect West Coast cities that may not have direct service to Asia-Pacific markets, such as Hong Kong or Shanghai.
-At the same time, the passengers, who start their journey from Portland, San Diego, Phoenix, and Denver, can easily get to China or Southeast Asia through the airline’s LAX hub.
+It is important to note that Americans use the city of Los Angeles to connect West Coast cities that may not have direct service to Asia-Pacific markets, such as Hong Kong or Shanghai.
+At the same time, passengers, who start their journey from Portland, San Diego, Phoenix, and Denver, can easily get to China or Southeast Asia through the airline’s LAX hub.

 Other international connecting points: In addition to the above four hubs, Chicago, Ohio, also has significant connections with America.
 It mainly acts as a connection between the Midwestern United States and other major markets that are mainly in Europe.
 It is easy to get a connecting flight for some of the flights that originate from cities such as Indianapolis, Detroit, Milwaukee, Minneapolis, St. Louis, and Memphis to the international flights that fly to and from O’Hare airport to destinations such as London, Paris, Dublin, Madrid, Barcelona, and Rome, among others.
-Some connections to the Middle East, India and Asia are available through Chicago, as it is the largest American partner and British Airways hub.
-Miami, Dallas Fort Worth and the coastal international gateways cater for transatlantic traffic, while Chicago O’Hare gives Americans an Interior connection by which Midwest cities can reach Europe without having to first fly East to Philadelphia or New York.
+Some connections to the Middle East, India, and Asia are available through Chicago, as it is the largest American partner and British Airways hub.
+Miami, Dallas Fort Worth, and the coastal international gateways cater for transatlantic traffic, while Chicago O’Hare gives Americans an Interior connection by which Midwest cities can reach Europe without having to first fly East to Philadelphia or New York.

 Book your American Airlines ticket now and experience comfort and reliability.
 Call +1 833-902-2090 to speak with our travel experts.